 Also, when making travel arrangements, consider arriving on campus early or staying a few hours after the tour.
 There’s nothing worse than missing a casual opportunity to visit with students, professors, financial aid representatives, or admission counselors because you have to rush off to catch a flight.
 Remember, if it’s a group tour, there will be other parents who want to meet with university staff also.
 Be prepared to wait.

 Spending time on and nearby campus can make a big impact on your student's decision.
 “Kids get a strong feeling about the campus and the people they meet there,” says Stuckey.
 Have a cup of coffee at the local café or the bookstore.
 Grab lunch in the dining hall or dinner at a favorite university hangout.
 Walk around campus on your own.
 It’s a great opportunity to speak with students, ask them questions about school, and most importantly, it's a wonderful time to share with your son or daughter!

 Next time - Part III - Going on Tour - The College Visit: 15 Questions to Ask

 Dolly Duplantier is a freelance writer, editor and social media specialist.
 She is the mother of three children, a college graduate, a college student, and a high school student.
-Writing about people and organizations who make a difference, including amazing teachers, is one of the best aspects of her job!
+Writing about people and organizations making a difference is one of the best aspects of her job!